• Follow Us on Social Media

 Custodial Parent

-The parent a child normally lives with, and the one who makes day to day decisions concerning the child.
+The parent a child lives with most and who makes everyday decisions for the child.

 Custody

-Refers to the rights and obligations between parents regarding their children after a divorce, legal separation, or paternity judgment.
+Rights and responsibilities between parents for their kids after a divorce or paternity judgment.

 Default Order or Judgment